-Teaching is Easy, Fun and Flexible
+Teaching is Easy, Fun, and Adaptable!

 If you can clap your hands and sing “Twinkle, Twinkle, Little Star,” you can feel confident about teaching any of the Sing n’ Sprout curricula.
 Each curricula comes with a teaching video to watch how we have taught the lesson in our studio.
 Our videos also offer additional ideas on how to adapt each activity with various age groups.

 Young children thrive on repetition because it brings them comfort and familiarity therefore, we encourage you to teach the same lesson at least three times.
 At Sing n’ Sprout we have a three time rule: introduce, practice, and master.
 Repeating the lesson also makes it easy for you to teach.
 Soon, you will gain tools to use throughout the day using music and movement!

 Useful Information for "Teacher n' Me" or "Family n' Me" Classes